RETHINKING THE MILLENNIUM

 Second.
 Notice that the text doesn’t specifically say that Satan’s binding is total.
 In the Adventist understanding Satan is quarantined to a desolate world totally devoid of inhabitants.
 He is totally incapacitated in his work of temptation simply because he has no one to tempt!
 So incapacitated is he that he may as well not exist!
 Such a time will come of course when he is cast into the lake of fire, but that time is not yet.

-A close reading of Revelation 20:3 reveals that Satan is bound only in one particular capacity, “SO THAT HE MIGHT NOT DECEIVE THE NATIONS ANY LONGER”!
-(Rev. 20:3) A vicious dog can be chained but that doesn’t mean that he is rendered totally powerless.
+A close reading of Revelation 20:3 reveals that Satan is bound only in one particular capacity, “so that he might not deceive the nations any longer (Revelation 20:3).”
+A vicious dog can be chained but that doesn’t mean that he is rendered totally powerless.
 It is still as vicious as ever, but only in that part of the yard where he is allowed to roam!
 John is telling us that Christ’s victory means Satan is incapacitated from preventing the Gospel going to the Gentiles.
 The death and resurrection of Christ were followed by Pentecost and the outpouring of the Holy Spirit.
 The age of worldwide evangelism had begun.
 Empowered by the Spirit Christian missionaries ventured forth quickly and victoriously into all the world making disciples of all nations.
-The Christian church, in spite of recent decline in most Western countries, is still the world’s largest religious organization numbering over 4 billion adherents world wide and, even now, experiencing phenomenal growth in developing countries such as China, Africa and South America.
+The Christian church, in spite of its recent decline in most Western countries, is still the world’s largest religious organization numbering well over 2 billion adherents world wide and, even now, experiencing phenomenal growth in developing countries such as China, Africa and South America.
 Robert Strimple summarizes the amillennialist position with great clarity.

 This final assault on the Church is described in symbolic language as a satanic army attacking the camp of the saints only to be destroyed just as they mount their final assault.
-To the careful reader of the Bible it is the familiar story of the church of God experiencing a final great tribulation before the Lord returns to punish her persecutors.
+(7) To the careful reader of the Bible it is the familiar story of the church of God experiencing a great and final tribulation before the Lord returns to punish her persecutors.

 We now turn away from the Devil and his destiny to the glorious reward granted to those who remain true in the heat of persecution, even to the point of death.

 Many theories have been advanced as to the meaning of this passage.
-The present writer has no hesitation in confessing his own wrestle with this particularly difficult portion of Scripture.
+The present writer has no hesitation in confessing that he has wrestled long with this particularly difficult portion of Scripture.
 One thing he is certain of though is that the traditional Adventist understanding of this passage as outlined in Fundamental Belief number 27 just does not make for sound exegesis.
 First, a few comments on this understanding.